duncantmiller/redwoodpowerfund.com/src/_posts/2024-10-29-introducing-rozero-labs-and-our-new-protoype-rozero-bot.md

 ![RoZe the Robot](/images/posts/rosies.jpg)

 Yes we watched the Jetson's growing up and RoZero Bot is an homage to [Rosie the Robot](https://thejetsons.fandom.com/wiki/Rosey_the_Robot_(episode)), the autonomous robot housekeeper of the Jetson family.
-We also believe that the existential need to mobilize the world against climate change requires a movement akin the 'We Can Do It' spirit of [Rosie the Riveter](https://hbr.org/1993/07/whatever-happened-to-rosie-the-riveter).
+We also believe that the existential need to mobilize the world against climate change requires a movement akin to the 'We Can Do It' spirit of [Rosie the Riveter](https://hbr.org/1993/07/whatever-happened-to-rosie-the-riveter).

 ### Introducing RoZero Bot aka RoZe